cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 other teams within the same enterprise or third parties like "cloud" service providers.
 Platforms enable use of the capabilities and services from these providers by wrapping them with consistent web portals, documentation, code templates, and programmable APIs and tools.

-Of note, platforms bridge from underlying capability providers to platform users like application developers while implementing and enforcing desired practices for security, performance and consistent experience.
+In a nutshell, platforms bridge from underlying capability _providers_ to platform users like application developers; and in the process implement and enforce desired practices for security, performance, cost governance and consistent experience.
 The following graphic illustrates the relationships between product, platform, and capability providers.

 <img src="assets/platform_components.png" width=600px />